nikomatsakis/skillsmatter2022/index.md

 }
 ```

+???

+As it happens, you can rewrite this program like so, and it will work.

 How would you know that this is the fix?
+This code is definitely worse than the previous code.
+What's worse, if you wrote the old code, expecting it to compile, you would like feel like you didn't understand Rust when you can't figure out why it's getting an error.

+This is accidental complexity.
+As it happens, we know the fix -- there's a new analysis called polonius that we've been working on, and it would accept the original program.

 ---